knickels/Player-Stage-Manual/CONTROLLERS.md

 ```
 Here we are making a string of the item names, for example orange1 and storing that in the item's name.
 We then use this string as an input into the `GetPose2d` function so that we can also get the item's location in the simulation.

-Next we can begin the ``Collect Item'' behaviour, which will be triggered
+Next we can begin the "Collect Item" behaviour, which will be triggered
 by something breaking the laser beam.
 When this happens we will check the
 area around Bigbob's teeth, as indicated by Figure 5.8.
 We know the
 distance from the centre of this search circle to Bigbob's origin (0.625m)